guigacarvalho/guigacarvalho.github.io/_posts/2018-02-18-trying-to-blog.md

 >
  Make my writing great again

 Whether it is a photo caption, an SMS or a `git commit`, sometimes it's hard to find the right words, specially when English is your second language.
+Anyways, I hope this is useful for someone, even if that someone is myself. ;)